xhr1lie/xhr1lie/README.md

-I am currently enrolled in an ESD (Engineering Systems and Design) program at the Singapore University of Technology and Design (SUTD).
+I am currently enrolled in an CSD (Computer Science and Design) program at the Singapore University of Technology and Design (SUTD).
-My career goal is to excel as a data analyst.